Tell al-Rimah

+that Qattara and Karana were clearly closely linked and proximate makes this difficult.
+The town of Ṣarbat is known to have been close to Karana and Qattara.

 Archaeology

-The site covers an area roughly 25 ha, surrounded by a polygonal city wall.
+The site covers an area roughly 25 hectares, surrounded by a polygonal city wall.
 The interior holds a number of low mounds and a large central mound 30 meters high and 100 meters in diameter.

 The region was originally surveyed by Seton Lloyd in 1938, who also investigated the nearby site of Tell Taya.
 The site of Tell al-Rimah was excavated from 1964 to 1971 by a British School of Archaeology in Iraq team led by David Oates, joined by the Penn Museum and Theresa Howard Carter in the first three years.
-A large temple and palace from the early second millennium BC were excavated, as well as a Neo-Assyrian building.
+A large temple and palace (central-eastern part of the tell, 150 meters northeast of the temple) from the early second millennium BC were excavated, as well as a Neo-Assyrian building.
 Tell al-Rimah also is known for having a third millennium example of brick vaulting.
 It has been suggested that the city-goddess of Karana was Geshtinanna in Old Babylonian times.